Move-In Tips from Red Raider Parents and Family Members

 - Leave as soon as your student is settled and make your goodbyes brief.
 This will give them the chance to focus on meeting other students.

-- Take advantage of ordering supplies ahead of time from Bed, Bath and Beyond and Amazon.
+- Take advantage of ordering supplies ahead of time from Amazon.
 You can pick these items up in Lubbock, saving room in the car.

 - Make sure your student knows where they can get their first couple of meals after you leave.